 - Human Services

-Louisa Tarullo has more than 25 years of experience in early childhood research, focusing on children at risk.
-An expert in programs and policies to support optimal development and learning in children from birth through the early school years, she serves as Mathematica’s director for early care and education policy research.
+Louisa Tarullo has three decades of experience in early childhood research, including 14 years as Mathematica’s director of early care and education policy research.
+She is an expert in programs and policies designed to support optimal development and learning in children from birth through the early school years.

-Currently, Tarullo leads an initiative to develop and test online professional development tools for infant-toddler caregivers based on a new observational measure, the Quality of Caregiver-Child Interactions with Infants and Toddlers (Q-CCIIT).
-As co-principal investigator for the multi-cohort Head Start Family and Child Experiences Survey (FACES), Tarullo brings in-depth knowledge of what factors in home, school, and neighborhood environments contribute to children’s healthy cognitive and social-emotional development.
+Currently, Tarullo directs a study to help Head Start programs understand how best to recruit, select, and retain families facing the adversities that are often intertwined with poverty, such as homelessness, involvement in foster care, and substance use issues.
+She leads the development and testing of the We Grow Together professional development system for caregivers of infants and toddlers.
+We Grow Together is based on a new observational measure, the Quality of Caregiver-Child Interactions for Infants and Toddlers (Q-CCIIT).
+As co-principal investigator for the multi-cohort Head Start Family and Child Experiences Survey (FACES), Tarullo brings in-depth knowledge of the factors in home, school, and neighborhood environments that contribute to children’s healthy cognitive and social-emotional development.

 Measurement Development: Quality of Caregiver-Child Interactions for Infants and Toddlers